XdRiPOfficial/XDRIP_FORGE_OF_HONOR/README.md

 External Functions -
 The contract includes several external functions for updating wallet addresses and NFT prices.

+Conclusion:
+The "Medals of Honor Elite XdRiP NFT Collection" smart contract is a complex contract that manages the XdRiP XRP reward token NFTs gallery.
+The contract is designed to ensure the correct distribution of funds and the minting of tokens for each tier.
+Additionally, the smart contract provides transparency and security to ensure the safety of the contract users.

+Authors -
+The XdRiP Medal of Honor Collection NFT smart contract was written in its entirety by the XdRiP development team

 Disclaimer -
 This smart contract interacts with the Binance Smart Chain.
 All cryptocurrency transactions carry inherent risk.
 Use this contract and associated dApps at your own risk.

-Authors -
-The XdRiP Medal of Honor Collection NFT smart contract was written in its entirety by the XdRiP development team